dgkngk/eva_cs/readme.md

 ## Installation

-Pull the repository and run the following command.
-Make sure docker and docker-compose are installed.
+Pull the repository and run the following commands.
+Make sure npm, docker and docker-compose are installed.

 ```
+npm install
 docker-compose up --build
 ```